NewsUKArchive/fructose/README.md

 Create a folder `.fructose` in your project root directory.

-Create a `index.*.js` in this folder for your platform of choice such as `ios`, `android` or `web`.
+Create a `index.*.js` in this folder for your platform of choice: `ios`, `android`, or `web`.

 These files will load the components to be tested into the Fructose app.

-Register the component to the same name as the one your app binary expects.
+Register the component to the name that your app binary expects.

 ```
 import { AppRegistry } from "react-native";